Media Releases Archive

 Media Releases Archive Subscribe

 Want to upgrade your yard, but don’t know where to start?
-Conservation Halton is offering a series of free gardening workshops in May to help Burlington and Oakville homeowners understand their impact on local water quality and learn eco-landscaping tips and techniques.
-The Burlington workshops are being held Tuesday May 2, 9 and 16 and the Oakville workshops are being held on Thursday May 4, 11 and 25.
+Conservation Halton is offering a series of gardening workshops starting in February to help Burlington and Hamilton homeowners create a healthy yard and understand the impact of their yards and neighbourhoods on local water quality.

 Conservation Halton issued a Watershed Conditions Statement - Water Safety at 11:30 p.m. on Monday, January 22, 2018.
 Widespread flooding is not currently anticipated.
 Widespread flooding is not currently anticipated.
 Our reservoirs are currently at winter holding levels which allows for larger storage capacity for circumstances of this nature.
 Conservation Halton is asking all residents and children to keep a safe distance from all watercourses and structures such as bridges, culverts and dams.
 Elevated water levels, fast flowing water, and slippery conditions along stream banks continue to make these locations extremely dangerous.